-Hancock & Bradshaw (1989) suggested that the relative fluctuating strain rate between the FST and the boundary layer was an important quantity to characterise their interaction.
-Formed from the large-eddy lengthscales and velocity scales of the respective flows, it may be recast as the relative large-eddy turnover timescale between the FST and the boundary layer, evolving as the boundary layer grows and the unforced freestream disturbances decay.
-A natural opportunity to study the evolving relative largeeddy timescale of the current physical problem is provided by the temporal framework.
-Kozul et al. (2016) demonstrated the temporal boundary layer is a good model for the incompressible spatially developing turbulent boundary layer both analytically and via comparison of various statistics between the spatial and temporal boundary layers.
-Additionally, under a quiescent free-stream, the mean entrainment of non-turbulent fluid by the turbulent temporal boundary layer $E = d\delta/dt = U{\infty}d\delta/dX$ (where δ is the boundary layer thickness, U{∞} the free-stream velocity, and $X = U{\infty}t$ for time t) is not unlike the process in a turbulent spatial boundary layer $E = U{\infty} d\delta/dx - W{\delta}$ (where W{δ} is the mean wall-normal velocity at the edge of the boundary layer).
+Hancock & Bradshaw (1989) suggested that the relative fluctuating strain rate between FST and boundary layer was an important quantity to characterise their interaction.
+Formed from the large-eddy length scales and velocity scales of the respective flows, it may be recast as the relative large-eddy turnover time scale between the FST and boundary layer, evolving as the boundary layer grows and the unforced free-stream disturbances decay.
+A natural opportunity to study the evolving relative large-eddy time scale of the current physical problem is provided by the temporal framework.
+Kozul, Chung & Monty (2016) demonstrated that the temporal boundary layer is a good model for the incompressible spatially developing turbulent boundary layer both analytically and via comparison of various statistics between the spatial and temporal boundary layers.
+Additionally, under a quiescent free stream, the mean entrainment of non-turbulent fluid by the turbulent temporal boundary layer $E = d\delta/dt = U{\infty} d\delta/dX$ (where δ is the boundary layer thickness, U{∞} is the free-stream velocity and $X = U{\infty}t$ for time t) is not unlike the process in a turbulent spatial boundary layer $E = U{\infty} d\delta/dx - W{\delta}$ (where W{δ} is the mean wall-normal velocity at the edge of the boundary layer).
 The difference in mean entrained fluid is due only to the small W{δ} in the spatial boundary layer that vanishes at large Reynolds number.
-Thus the temporal boundary layer will capture the finite, nonvanishing part of the entrainment in the asymptotic limit of the spatial boundary layer, i.e. $E \to 0.22 U{\tau}$ where U{τ} is the friction velocity (cf. coefficients a_2 and b_2 in figure 18 of Kozul et al. 2016).
+Thus the temporal boundary layer will capture the finite, non-vanishing part of the entrainment in the asymptotic limit of the spatial boundary layer, i.e. $E \rightarrow 0.22 U{\tau}$, where U{τ} is the friction velocity (cf. coefficients a_2 and b_2 in figure 18 of Kozul et al. (2016)).
 The Reynolds numbers of the present simulations, although in the fully turbulent regime, clearly fall short of this asymptotic limit.
 The current temporal model is therefore a potential source of inaccuracy if direct comparison of the entrainment to that of the spatial boundary layer is sought.